idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 With this option ON, CafeTran automatically transfers source segments that contain non-translatable fragments and numbers only.

+**Transfer source segments with no letters to target**

+Checkbox, ON by default

+With this option ON, CafeTran automatically transfers segments that do not contain letters to the target segment.

 **Ignore segment status at bilingual document import**

 Checkbox, OFF by default